Francis Malone

-Francis Ignatius Malone (born September 1, 1950) is an American prelate of the Roman Catholic Church who has been serving as bishop for the Diocese of Shreveport in Louisiana since 2019.
+Francis Ignatius Malone (born September 1, 1950) is an American Catholic prelate who served as Bishop of Shreveport in Louisiana from 2019 to 2026.

 Biography

 Early life

-Francis Malone was born on September 1, 1950, in Philadelphia, Pennsylvania.
-He attended the University of Dallas in Dallas, Texas, receiving a Bachelor of Arts in history in 1973 and a Master of Divinity and a Master of Education in 1977.
+Malone was born on September 1, 1950, in Philadelphia, Pennsylvania.
+He attended the University of Dallas in Texas, receiving a Bachelor of Arts in history in 1973 and a Master of Divinity and a Master of Education in 1977.

 Priesthood

 On May 21, 1977, Malone was ordained to the priesthood at the Church of Nativity of the Blessed Virgin Mary in Philadelphia by Bishop Andrew McDonald for the Diocese of Little Rock.
-The diocese assigned Malone at the following parishes in Arkansas:
+The diocese assigned Malone to the following parishes in Arkansas: